lzim/mtl/faciltator_dashboard.md

 <img src = "https://github.com/lzim/mtl/blob/feature-gh-pages_facilitator_dashboard/images/select_team_module.png?raw=true">

 2. Select your team and the module they are using.
 Experiments should populate under the Select Experiments section with the teams' saved experiments.
-Select desired experiments and click Add.
-The experiments will appear in the Display list.  **Regardless of the list order, experiments will be displayed oldest to newest in the tt report.** You can select up to 5 experiments for comparison.
+Select desired experiments.
+The experiments will appear in the Display list.
+Click again if you want to remove the experiment from the list.
+If you are changing experiments only, be sure to scroll down and click and click the Save button. **Regardless of the list order, experiments will be displayed oldest to newest in the tt report.** You can select up to 10 experiments for comparison.

 <img src = "https://github.com/lzim/mtl/blob/feature-gh-pages_facilitator_dashboard/images/select_charts.png?raw=true">

 3. Scroll down.
-Click checkbox to select chart and then click Add.
-The charts will appear on the Display list.  **The charts will display in order of appearance on the list in the tt report.** Click save when done.
+Click checkbox to select chart.
+The charts will appear on the Display list.
+Click again if you want to remove the chart from the list. **The charts will display in order of appearance on the list in the tt report.** Click Save when done.